Lexie-yw/terminator/TUTORIAL_1.md

 # Terminator Tutorial Part 1

 Terminator is an open source terminology management platform built with Django and Python.
+This tutorial uses MySQL and Apache but it is compatible with other database types and servers.

 ## Download and Install Prerequisites